 Yes, that’s right – a high number of those taxpayers that the IRS visited at home or in their place of business to assess their tax position were found to be honest, or at least in the correct financial position that they reported to the IRS when they filed their tax returns.
-What that means for you is that unless you know yourself to have been taking liberties with your tax return, in many cases you may have been randomly targeted and with little bearing on your genuine position with regard paying your taxes.
+What that means for you is that unless you know yourself to have been taking liberties with your tax return, in many cases you may have been randomly targeted and with little bearing on your genuine position with regard to paying your taxes.

 In 2010 the IRS had around $2 billion a year more in its own operating revenue and was able to conduct more and more thorough field tax examinations.
 In 2010 it did 272,000 field exams, while in 2018 this fell to 156,000.
-The budget cuts reduced numbers of IRS agents and added pressures to those who remained.
+The budget cuts reduced numbers of IRS agents and added pressure on those who remained.
 People are the same the world over – you can only put them under so much pressure before they become inefficient and start missing things.

 Who is targeted the most?

 In December 2018 The Atlantic and Propublica online magazines jointly published an investigation into the effects of cuts at the IRS.
-Where it comes to field audits it found that the very rich get off lightly yet the poor are disproportionately targeted for relatively less financial returns for the IRS.
+When it comes to field audits, it found that the very rich get off lightly yet the poor are disproportionately targeted for relatively less financial returns for the IRS.
 This is when, as Porpublica alleges, the wealthier you are the more likely you will look for legal and otherwise ways to avoid taxes than someone who is just getting by on what they make.

 From this, it appears that if you are on an extremely low income you have almost as high a chance of a tax audit if you are on less than $20,000 a year as if you were on $500,000 a year.
 Steering clear of the politics behind it, it does show two of the main groups you are likely to belong to, with close to 72% of audits being directed at the very poor and the upper middle classes.